City legislators outline their own agenda to tackle gun violence, promote jobs

 With Philadelphia’s homicide rate reaching historic levels, Clarke sidestepped directly answering questions about whether he has confidence in Police Commissioner Danielle Outlaw.
 “Ultimately, she has to respond to the mayor,” he said.

-“People are cognizant of the fact that we were not prepared last time and they (Kenney administration officials) indicate that they will be prepared this time,” Clarke said.
+“People are cognizant of the fact that we were not prepared last time and [Kenney administration officials] indicate that they will be prepared this time,” Clarke said.

 Asked if he believed Outlaw would respond differently than last year, Clarke said: “I hope.”